Tedros Adhanom Ghebreyesus: Ethiopian wins top WHO job

 Ethiopian opposition groups are also critical of Dr Tedros.
 They accuse the government of human rights abuses and believe that Dr Tedros' candidacy is an attempt to raise the country's diplomatic profile.

-Dr Tedros said his vision as the new director general was of "a world in which everyone can lead health and productive lives, regardless of who they are or where they live".
+Dr Tedros said his vision as the new director general was of "a world in which everyone can lead healthy and productive lives, regardless of who they are or where they live".

 He told delegates at the World General Assembly: "I promise I will get up every day, determined to make a difference...
 I am ready to serve."